cssnr/cache-cleaner/README.md

 - Choose which cache items to clear or clear all data
 - Clear cache for a specific site or the whole browser
 - Option to clear **Cache Storage** in Firefox for individual sites
-- Works in both Firefox and Chrome based browsers
+- Works in both Firefox and Chromium based browsers

 ### Upcoming Features